Stately Home / Gardens |

 Opening Times: Open daily, except Mondays: 11.00am - 4.30pm

-This is the national study for the records and study of the history of working people.
+This is the national study for the records and study

 The museum also traces the rise of the labour movement.